East West Link (Melbourne): Baillieu and Napthine governments

+However, in the light of the decision by the opposition Labor Party to scrap the project if it was elected, the consortium had been considering abandoning its bid.
+As a result, the Coalition government provided it with a hastily drafted "side letter" promising that, if the project was not proceeded with, the state government would compensate the consortium to the extent that it was no worse off financially.
+Consequently, if Labor won the forthcoming election and abandoned the project, the state would be forced to make a payout of hundreds of millions of dollars to the consortium.

-A week before the November election Andrews said an "East West Link-type connection" could still be built under a Labor government if it was recommended by Infrastructure Victoria, an independent advisory board Labor planned to set up if it won government.
-The day after Labor's win in the state election, Andrews confirmed that the East West Link would be abandoned in favour of its $300 million alternative, the West Gate Distributor, but the government has left open the option of proceeding with the western section of the original road plan.
+A week before the November election, Andrews said an "East West Link-type connection" could still be built under a Labor government if it was recommended by Infrastructure Victoria, an independent advisory board Labor planned to set up if it won government.
+The day after Labor's win in the 2014 state election, Andrews confirmed that the East West Link would be abandoned in favour of its $300 million alternative, the West Gate Distributor.
+However, the government left open the option of proceeding with the western section of the original road plan.

 Andrews government

 On 12 December Andrews ordered the East West Connect consortium to stop work on the project immediately, prompting Infrastructure Australia to abandon an assessment of the full business case for the first stage of the project.

 In January 2015 the Victorian Government announced it was negotiating with East West Connect on the cost of dissolving the contracts.
 Speculation rose that the costs of terminating the contracts could pass $1.1 billion, but the Andrews government denied the claim and threatened to pass legislation to overturn compensation provisions in the contract if a compromise could not be reached.
 Prime Minister Tony Abbott criticised the Andrews government's stance, telling the National Press Club: "Surely, it is the very midsummer of madness to pay $1.2 billion not to build a road ...
-I can't think of anything more crazy than spending $1.2 billion not to build a road, given that the Victorian government's contribution, after the federal government's contribution, after road users' contribution, after the private investors’ contribution, was probably only going to be $1.5 billion in the first place."
+I can't think of anything more crazy than spending $1.2 billion not to build a road, given that the Victorian government's contribution, after the federal government's contribution, after road users' contribution, after the private investors' contribution, was probably only going to be $1.5 billion in the first place."

 A group of federal Liberal MPs from Melbourne's outer eastern suburbs announced in January 2015 it would launch a public campaign, with billboards, advertising and social media, to lobby for the road's construction and in April two federal MPs from Geelong, Sarah Henderson and Andrew Katos, launched a "Just Build It" campaign and petition, claiming that stage two of the project should be fast-tracked for the sake of jobs and the Geelong economy.
 Katos said the "shovel-ready" East West Link would remove 50,000 vehicles a day from the West Gate Bridge compared with 5000 if the West Gate Distributor was eventually built.